chen-tony/SPLENDID/README.md

 ```

 ## Run group-L0L1 regression
-Inputs follow the same format as slingshot_summaries.R, in addition to the following:
+Inputs follow the same format as splendid_summaries.R, in addition to the following:
 - KEEP.text: text file with FID and IID of training samples
 - KEEP_TUN.text: text file with FID and IID of tuning samples (optional)
-- SUMMARIES: summary file produced by slingshot_summaries.R
+- SUMMARIES: summary file produced by splendid_summaries.R
 - HET_GWAS: heterogeneity GWAS file with three columns:
   - marker.ID: SNP names
   - P_ADD: p-values for main effects